enzymejs/enzyme/docs/guides/migration-from-2-to-3.md

 ## Cheerio has been updated, thus `render(...)` has been updated as well

-Enzyme's top level `render` API returns a [Cheerio](https://github.com/cheeriojs/cheerio) object.
+enzyme's top level `render` API returns a [Cheerio](https://github.com/cheeriojs/cheerio) object.
 The version of Cheerio that we use has been upgraded to 1.0.0.
-For debugging issues across Enzyme v2.x and v3.x with the `render` API, we recommend checking out [Cheerio's Changelog](https://github.com/cheeriojs/cheerio/blob/48eae25c93702a29b8cd0d09c4a2dce2f912d1f4/History.md) and posting an issue on that repo instead of Enzyme's unless you believe it is a bug in Enzyme's use of the library.
+For debugging issues across enzyme v2.x and v3.x with the `render` API, we recommend checking out [Cheerio's Changelog](https://github.com/cheeriojs/cheerio/blob/48eae25c93702a29b8cd0d09c4a2dce2f912d1f4/History.md) and posting an issue on that repo instead of enzyme's unless you believe it is a bug in enzyme's use of the library.

 ## CSS Selector

-Enzyme v3 now uses a real CSS selector parser rather than its own incomplete parser implementation.
+enzyme v3 now uses a real CSS selector parser rather than its own incomplete parser implementation.
 This is done with [rst-selector-parser](https://github.com/aweary/rst-selector-parser) a fork of [scalpel](https://github.com/gajus/scalpel/) which is a CSS parser implemented with [nearley](https://nearley.js.org/).
-We don't think this should cause any breakages across Enzyme v2.x to v3.x, but if you believe you have found something that did indeed break, please file an issue with us.
+We don't think this should cause any breakages across enzyme v2.x to v3.x, but if you believe you have found something that did indeed break, please file an issue with us.
 Thank you to [Brandon Dail](https://github.com/aweary) for making this happen!

 ## Node Equality now ignores `undefined` values

-We have updated Enzyme to consider node "equality" in a semantically identical way to how react treats nodes.
-More specifically, we've updated Enzyme's algorithms to treat `undefined` props as equivalent to the absence of a prop.
+We have updated enzyme to consider node "equality" in a semantically identical way to how react treats nodes.
+More specifically, we've updated enzyme's algorithms to treat `undefined` props as equivalent to the absence of a prop.
 Consider the following example:

 <!-- eslint react/prop-types: 0, react/prefer-stateless-function: 0 -->